Learning, Solving and Optimizing PDEs with TensorGalerkin: an efficient high-performance Galerkin assembly algorithm

 \paragraph{Neural PDE Solver.} We consider a two-dimensional Poisson equation with \emph{checkerboard} forcing terms at different scales (see {\bf SM~\ref{app:neural-pde-solver_problem-setup}} for details) to investigate the performance of the proposed \textsc{TensorPils} framework as a stand-alone neural PDE solver.
 We compare its performance with three neural PDE solvers: PINNs~\cite{Kar1}, VPINNs~\cite{Kar2}, and the Deep Ritz method~\cite{DR}, and present the errors in Table~\ref{tab:neural-pde-solver}.
 These test errors result from a physics-informed (data-free) training of all the models with the following schedule: $10,000$ iterations of ADAM, followed by 200 iterations of L-BFGS.
 Further details of the models are provided in {\bf SM~\ref{app:model_learning}}.
 From Table~\ref{tab:neural-pde-solver}, we observe that \textsc{TensorPils} is by far the most accurate on all the forcings that we apply, achieving $50\%$ less error than the nearest baseline (Deep Ritz), while also being $2\times$ faster.
 These results demonstrate how our use of analytical shape function gradients significantly outperforms the autograd based baselines while still retaining accuracy.
 From Table~\ref{tab:neural-pde-solver}, we also observe that the PINN framework, which has to perform two AD passes to compute the Laplace operator, is the slowest of all the models while not being more accurate.

 Beyond accuracy, we further quantify the scalability of \textsc{TensorPils}-style loss evaluation by benchmarking the wall-clock time of a single forward loss computation as a function of the number of DoFs.
-We compare supervised MSE loss, finite-difference losses, and PINN losses on regular grids.
-All methods use the same neural network and mesh and are evaluated on an NVIDIA H200 GPU.
-As shown in Figure~\ref{fig:app-loss_cuda_perf}, PINN loss evaluation becomes rapidly more expensive as the number of DoFs increases due to AD graph overhead, eventually becoming orders of magnitude slower.
+We compare supervised MSE loss, finite-difference (FD) losses, and PINN losses on regular grids; all methods share the same SIREN backbone and mesh, evaluated on an NVIDIA H200 GPU.
+As shown in Figure~\ref{fig:loss_cuda_perf}, PINN loss evaluation becomes rapidly more expensive as the number of DoFs increases due to AD graph overhead, eventually becoming orders of magnitude slower.